Hickory Point Student Handbook

 Special Subjects and Student Programs

 Children are required to wear gym shoes during physical education classes.
-An extra pair of gym-shoes may be kept in your child’s cubby.
+An extra pair of gym shoes may be kept in your child’s cubby.

 Library